 Submit a patient history form - Must be submitted 3 days in advance of scheduled appointment

-All adult vaccinations, including those for international travel are available.
-The cost of vaccine is determined by type and can be paid by check, cash, or credit card.
+All adult vaccinations, including those for international travel, are available.
+The cost of a vaccine is determined by type and can be paid by check, cash, or credit card.
 A receipt will be provided for submission to your insurance company.

 According to the US Center for Disease Control

 We are assured that, thanks to vaccines, some diseases are almost gone from the U.S. But we are also warned to immunize our children, ourselves as adults, and the elderly.